LogtalkDotOrg/logtalk-for-vscode/README.md

 ### Commands

 Most commands, notably those that run the developer tools, **require** the code to be loaded, typically by opening the project loader file and selecting the "Load File" menu or context menu item.
+In the command palette and context menus, all commands have a "Logtalk:" prefix.

 #### Project commands